firoagni/ai-development-tutorials/README.md

 Each tutorial builds upon the previous ones, demonstrating progressively advanced concepts and techniques.

+## Before You Start

+Before diving into the tutorials, we strongly recommend reading these two foundational documents in order:

+1. **`LLMs_explained.md`**: A comprehensive guide that explains how Large Language Models work, covering essential concepts like tokens, embeddings, and the transformer architecture.
+This will give you a solid understanding of the technology you'll be working with.

+2. **`ai_solution_building_guide.md`**: A practical guide that covers key architectural patterns and best practices for building AI solutions, including:
+   - Workflows vs. Agents: Understanding when to use each approach
+   - Function calling and tool integration
+   - Context engineering fundamentals
+   - Design patterns for AI solutions
+   - Model Context Protocol (MCP) overview

+These documents will provide you with the theoretical foundation and architectural understanding needed to make the most of the tutorials.

 ## Prerequisites

 1. **Python 3**: Make sure Python 3 is installed on your system